Mark’s moving and deeply personal account of his first year in prison, taken from his 2010 – 2011 diary.

 Hearing the trial verdict

 11) As the trial approached, I was sure the nightmare would soon end.
 I never prepared myself for the worst.
 I simply didn’t allow for it.
-I built up my hopes, shared plans and looked forward to the relief – at long last – of 6 months of trauma; to holding my girlfriend in my arms once more; to a new approach to life.
+I built up my hopes, shared plans and looked forward to the relief – at long last – of 6 months of trauma; to a new approach to life.
 I wanted to take hold of my life once more and make the most of everything, to honour my father’s memory.
 I felt that somehow, in all this tragedy, I had learnt something deeper about life, found some sense of reason.

 We had made breakthrough after breakthrough and the support from friends and colleagues had been overwhelming.
 ‘They couldn’t make that kind of mistake; they couldn’t send an innocent man to waste away in prison’.
 I was so self-assured, but the legal system doesn’t work in the way I had perhaps naively expected.
 It is a complex, human machine, and sometimes things go wrong.
 From the ideological principles and theorems of the lecture hall to the tactical drama of the courtroom, something goes awry.